pbradleylab/PanSweep/Readme.md

 ### eggNOG & Correlation Report

 This report provides infromation on the individual genes from eggNOG from the UHGP-90 cluster ids.
-The linage test repots if the highest correlated species matches the genes originating pangenomes to the family level.
-The FDR for the Fisher's exact test multiple testing correction are provided.
+The lineage test reports if the most-correlated species matches the pangenome's annotated species at the family level or lower.
+The FDR-corrected p-values for the Fisher's exact test are provided.

 ### Ordination & Heatmap

 Ordination plots for UMAP, NMDS, and PCoA are made from the Jaccard co-occurrence matrix of genes by sample.
 The numerical sliders allow the adjustment of the n_neighbors and min_dist values for the UMAP ordination plot.
-The Jaccard similarity heatmap is based off of co-occurance of genes by sample.
+The Jaccard similarity heatmap is based off of co-occurrence of genes by sample.
 If the heatmap or ordination plots are clicked the gene on the heatmap will be highlighted.

 ### NMDS
 The NMDS provides the NMDS ordination plot and stress plot by species for evaluation of NMDS results.